Government funding for innovation in smart energy systems and technologies

 The Non-Domestic Smart Energy Management Innovation Competition will aim to drive innovation in the energy services market in 3 priority non-domestic sectors (hospitality, retail, schools).
 It will help such non-domestic organisations cut their energy costs and be more energy efficient, enabling them to boost productivity and contribute to UK emissions reduction targets.
 It will also develop and strengthen the market for energy management products and services for smaller non-domestic sites, including both independent businesses and chains.

 Up to 9 projects, distributed across these 3 sectors, will be selected to receive initial funding to develop innovative energy management solutions using smart meter data.
+Details of these initial projects can be found on the Non-Domestic Smart Energy Management Innovation Competition page

 Details about the competition are set out in the Competition Brief.